ApiGen/ApiGen/README.md

 	apigen --source <path> --destination <path> [options]
 ```

-As you can see, you can use TR ApiGen either by providing individual parameters via the command line or using a config file.
+As you can see, you can use ApiGen either by providing individual parameters via the command line or using a config file.
 Moreover you can combine the two methods and the command line parameters will have precedence over those in the config file.

 Every configuration option has to be followed by its value.
 And it is exactly the same to write ```--config=file.conf``` and ```--config file.conf```.
 The only exceptions are boolean options (those with yes|no values).
 When using these options on the command line you do not have to provide the "yes" value explicitly.
 If ommited, it is assumed that you wanted to turn the option on.
 So using ```--debug=yes``` and ```--debug``` does exactly the same (and the opposite is ```--debug=no```).